pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

 enriches the diversity of human civilization, and demonstrates the ideological power of making civilizational exchanges transcend civilizational barriers, mutual learning between civilizations transcend civilizational conflicts, and civilizational coexistence surpass civilizational superiority.
-Under the guidance of this thinking, the Communist Party of China, as a great political party, China as a great country and the Chinese nation as a great nation, while planning and realizing its own development and progress, will also have a comprehensive and profound impact on the world and forcefully promote the noble cause of mankind's pursuit of peace and development.
+Under the guidance of this thinking, the CCP, as a great political party, China as a great country and the Chinese nation as a great nation, while planning and realizing its own development and progress, will also have a comprehensive and profound impact on the world and forcefully promote the noble cause of mankind's pursuit of peace and development.